 The 6th Grade Guidance Counselor for your students will be Mrs. Karen O'Brien.
 The Guidance Department offers individual, small group, and classroom guidance services including study skills.

 INCOMING PARENT AND STUDENT TOURS

 Our counselors will be available Tuesday and Wednesday, August 20th and 21st, from 8:00 am to 2:00 pm.
 The counselors will be giving tours of Hudson Memorial for interested parents and students also on Tuesday and Wednesday, August 21st and 22nd.
 These group tours will start in the main lobby of the school at 10:00 am and 1:00 pm.
 No appointment is necessary.

 On the first day of school, students will be issued individual lockers as close to their homerooms as possible.
 Students can rent a lock for $9.00, with the money returned when the lock is given back at the end of the year.
 For building security reasons, locks must be rented from the school.
 Personal locks are not allowed.
 6th grade students do not use book bags/back packs to carry their belongings to class.

 SPORTS, CLUBS, ETC.

 Students must listen to daily announcements for the formation of sports teams and clubs.
 It is their responsibility to pick up needed forms and applications and to return them on the proper date.
-Announcements for sports and clubs run daily at the beginning and close of school at least a week prior to their beginning.
+Announcements for sports and

 The Memorial School PTO meets on the 3rd Wednesday of each month in the Media Center at 7:00 p.m.
 The PTO is a very active organization that operates many fund-raising events, student, family, and school activities during the year.
 These meetings also give parents an opportunity to have input on school decisions and to voice concerns.
 The PTO and Volunteer Program work hand-in-hand with the Memorial School to make it a better place for our students.